lucienimmink/JSMusicDB/README.md

 # JSMusicDB

-A web standards based music database and player written using LIT-html, LIT-element and TypeScript.
+A web standards based music database and player written using Lit and TypeScript.
 Using modern JavaScript to reduce the normal framework overhead JSMusicDB is less then 80KB while zipped.

 ## Screenshots